Micro-credential

 - Develop plans of care with team collaboration and referrals as needed.

-- Registered Nurses and Registered Psychiatric Nurses with a university degree and registered in good standing in one of the Canadian Provinces
+- Registered Nurses and Registered Psychiatric Nurses in good standing in one of the Canadian Provinces.

-- Registered Nurses and Registered Psychiatric Nurses currently practicing in a primary care setting and wanting to further develop their skills to practice to a fuller scope
+- Registered Nurses and Registered Psychiatric Nurses currently practicing in a primary care setting and wanting to further develop their skills to practice to a fuller scope.

-- Registered Nurses and Registered Psychiatric Nurses wanting to seek employment in a primary care setting
+- Registered Nurses and Registered Psychiatric Nurses wanting to seek employment in a primary care setting.

 - Students in good standing in year four of a nursing baccalaureate program in one of the Canadian Provinces interested in primary care nursing.